 15 Years Experience by Professionals Who Understand Your Journey.

-Prescription medication history dates back to at least 1820 BCE10 when Egyptian physicians prepared and prescribed drugs for their patients.
-Often the practice of prescribing drugs was blended with magic spells for increased efficacy.
 The field of prescription medicine in the US was unregulated until the early 1800s.11 In 1906 the original Food and Drug Act was passed to protect consumers safety.
-It may seem strange to us that it was at one time common practice for doctors to prescribe “medicinal” alcohol1, or heroin16, or cocaine, which was an over-the-counter cure-all as well as the magic ingredient that launched a popular soft drink in 1886.17
+It may seem strange to us that it was at one time common practice for doctors to prescribe “medicinal alcohol,” 1 or heroin,16 or cocaine, which was an over-the-counter “cure-all” as well as the magic ingredient that launched a popular soft drink in 1886.17

 How Have Prescription Drugs Become Dangerous?

-Some common reasons people overuse and misuse prescription medications:
+Some common reasons people use prescription medications:

 To seek relief from problems such as physical pain, anxiety, insomnia, or depression